matt-raffel-kiva/kiva-ext/smtp-sink-service/README.md

-# smtp-sink
+# smtp sink service

-Provides an smtp sink service for testing email generation without changes to the implementation consuming SMTP services (other than configuring it).
+A service that recieves smtp messages for testing email generation without changes to the implementation consuming SMTP services (other than configuring it).

 ## Code